 No matter what you’re shopping for, you always want a deal.
 The good news: Your most powerful money-saving tool is probably within arm’s reach.
 That’s because mobile app and web discounts can be bigger than those found in stores.
-“Coupon apps and websites used to be pretty basic, but now we’re seeing all kinds of new innovative additions such as cash-back programs and rebates,” says David Bakke, a shopping expert from MoneyCrashers.
+Here’s how to take advantage of the hidden savings available right on your mobile device.

-Want to pay less for insurance?
+Speaking of saving money, do you want to pay less for insurance?
 (Of course you do.)
-Check out GEICO’s discount page to see how much you could save.
+Check out GEICO’s discount page to see more ways you could save.